Premium

 Summary

-This downloadable PDF lesson plan helps B2 ESL students discuss buying vs. renting.
-This English class material covers key vocabulary, the second conditional, and comparative language for real-world financial decisions.
+This downloadable lesson helps C1 ESL students discuss the crucial decision of buying vs. renting a home.
+This English class material covers essential key vocabulary, the second conditional, and comparative language necessary for making real-world financial decisions.

 Activities